 Selecting Your Cooking Vessel

 Your selection matters here!
 Your goal is to have something wide enough to allow for vigorously frying your aromatics, without boiling them until you add your tomatoes, yet small enough and tall enough that, after reducing down your complete vegetables, there remains a good 3 cm of vegetable depth with which to work.
 At the same time, you only want your vegetables half-submerged as they reduce (that is, braising), balanced with enough surface area to make cooking your eggs a fun exercise, not a chore.
-We do not recommend a tight saucepan.
+Avoid a tight saucepan.

 Do Ahead: Hawaij for Braised Dishes